-Student Learning Outcomes Cri Criteria/Checklist 1.
-Compare and contrast the perspectives, theories, methods and core concepts of the social sciences.
-1. Is an introductory course or broad in scope and survey in nature.
-2. Investigate the major problems and issues in the disciplines in their contemporary, historical and geographical contexts.
-3. Covers a historical period that includes study of the U.S. Constitution and federal government or the study of California's state and local government.
-3. Evaluate the contributions and perspectives of women, ethnic and other minorities, and Western and non-Western peoples 4.
+Student Learning Outcomes Criteria/Checklist Distinguish the formal and informal structures and processes that comprise the social system, government and economy of Is an introductory course or broad in scope and survey in nature. the United States Assess the significant and influential ideas and philosophies that inform the social, cultural and governmental institutions of the United States Covers a historical period that includes study of the U.S. Constitution and federal government or the study of California's state and local government.
 Develops an understanding of and an ability to describe the differences and similarities between people and cultures in the United States.
+4. Includes evidence of critical thinking.